Breaking down digital barriers for physical and cognitive disabilities

 FAQS

-What are different physical impairment types?
+What are the different physical impairment types?

 What are assistive devices for physical disabilities?